 Demonstrate Product Expertise

 It's difficult for Google to decide which products to promote in search when there are so many that are similar.
-So, the real goal is not specifically to sell products, but become an authoritative source on your product topic or industry.
+So, the real goal is not specifically to sell products but to become an authoritative source on your product topic or industry.
 Remember - it's easier and safer to buy from the authority.

 Even if you're not a great writer or videographer, you have expertise in your industry that would probably benefit potential consumers looking to make a buying decision.